Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Reusing of Solved ER Tasks

 The supervised solution in the model generation step considers all feature vectors of \ac{er} problems in $\mathcal{P_I}$ as training data, requiring high labeling effort.
 To reduce labeling effort, we apply active learning for each group to determine labeled training data~\cite{Primpeli21graphAl, Moz14}.
 The budget $b_{tot}$ constrains the total number of labeled data.
 Due to the skew of the size of clusters, a uniform distribution of the budget regarding the clusters is not useful.
 Therefore, we proportionally distribute the budget based on the number of similar feature vectors of the clusters.
 Moreover, we handle singleton clusters separately since we want to prioritize clusters with more than one \ac{er} problem.

 The result of the \ac{al} procedure for a cluster $C^i_{P}$ regarding the allocated budget is a labeled set of similarity feature vectors.
 We build a classification model with the obtained training data that we store for a certain cluster $C^i$.
-Moreover, we maintain the similarity feature vectors $P_{C^i}$ of the training data for each cluster to calculate similarities to new \ac{er} tasks.
+Moreover, we maintain the similarity feature vectors $P_{C^i}$ of the training data for each cluster to calculate similarities to new \ac{er} tasks. {Considering the example in \Cref{fig:workflow}, we generate the corresponding models $M_{C1}, M_{C2}$ and $M_{C3}$ for the three clusters.
+Each cluster is represented by the training data that has been used for the corresponding similarity calculations.}

 Solving new \ac{er} problems $p_{x, z} \in \mathcal{P_U}$ requires selecting an appropriate model for each unsolved \ac{er} problem.
 We propose several strategies for this selection process.
 The first strategy, $sel_{\text{base}}$, identifies the most similar cluster $C^i$ and applies its associated model $M_{C^i}$.
 Specifically, the \ac{er} problem $p_{x, z}$ is compared with the set of similarity feature vectors \( P_{C^i} \) from each cluster \( C^i \in \mathcal{C_{P}} \).
-The cluster with the highest similarity score \( sim_p \) is selected, and its corresponding model \( M_{C^i} \) is used to classify the similarity vectors of \( p_{x, z} \) into matches and non-matches.
+The cluster with the highest similarity score \( sim_p \) is selected, and its corresponding model \( M_{C^i} \) is used to classify the similarity vectors of \( p_{x, z} \) into matches and non-matches. {In the example, we calculate the similarities of the new \ac{er} problem $P_{5,6}$ to the cluster representatives $P_{C^1}, P_{C^2}$ and $P_{C^3}$.}

 We address potential domain shifts that may arise when the unsolved \ac{er} problem is not adequately represented by existing clusters.
 To handle this, we propose the selection strategy $sel_{\text{cov}}$ described in~\Cref{sec:new_d} which integrates new \ac{er} problems and updates the existing models.